muscbridge/PyDesigner/docs/source/reference/pydesigner_args.rst

 --interp        The interpolation method to use when resizing

---degibbs       Corrects Gibb’s ringing
+-g, --degibbs       Corrects Gibb’s ringing

---undistort     Undistorts image using a suite of EPI distortion correction, eddy current correction, and co-registration.
+-u, --undistort     Undistorts image using a suite of EPI distortion correction, eddy current correction, and co-registration.
 Does not run EPI correction if reverse phase encoding DWI is absent.

---rpe_pairs N   Speeds up topup if a reverse PE is present; specify the number (integer) of reverse PE direction B0 pairs to use
+--rpe_pairs n   Speeds up topup if a reverse PE is present; specify the number (integer) of reverse PE direction B0 pairs to use

 --mask          Computes a brain mask at 0.20 threshold by default